EGI-Federation/documentation/content/en/about/contributing/git/_index.md

 ### Previewing a pull request

-If a repository maintainer adds the label `preview` to a pull request it will be possible to preview it using a pull request-specific URL:
+If a repository maintainer adds the label `safe for preview` to a pull request it will be possible to preview it using a pull request-specific URL:
 `https://docs.egi.eu/documentation/[PR_NUMBER]`

 The preview can be used as an alternative to testing a pull request locally, and the preview can easily be shared with other contributors.

+Only collaborators having write permission to the repository are able to mark a pull request as safe for review.

+> This should be carefully considered, especially for external and first time
+> contributors.

 ### Update local feature branch with changes made on the PR